AliMehrpour/SelfDrivingCar-P3-BehavioralCloning/README.md

 The network consists of 9 layers, including a normalization layer, 4 convolutional layers and 4 fully connected layers along with a 50% dropout layer after each fully connected layer.
 The total number of parameters is 400,123.

 I used [Keras' Lamda layer](https://keras.io/layers/core/#lambda) as input layer to normalize all input features on the GPU since it could do it much faster than on a CPU.

+I've added a a dropout layer after each fully connected layer to avoid overfitting.

 ```
 ____________________________________________________________________________________________________